grumets/nimmbus/GUF_integration/README.md

   * wps_iso_guf.js
   * xml.js

 The inclusion of a style sheet (guf.css) is needed in order to have a special style for the detailed description in citations and publications.
-This detailed description is initially folded, and can be shown by clicking on a *"Click to show/hide more information"* text in the description.
+This detailed description is initially folded and can be shown by clicking on a *"Click to show/hide more information"* text in the description.
 This guf.css style sheet is also used to describe several classes to select how different elements will be displayed.
 There is a by default style described on the widget, but you can modify how this elements are displayed (e.g. different font family, font color, background color, even which elements are displayed) if including a class ".XXX.user" in your style sheet (where "XXX" is substituted by the class you want to modify).

 Please check the following examples to see how these styles are used (the three test pages are showing feedback items for the same resource):
    * [test_widget.htm](../client_js/test_widget.htm): default style (grey background) is used for extended description in citations and publications.
 You can also see the example in the same test page in the official NiMMbus service: https://www.opengis.uab.cat/nimmbus/test_widget.htm
    * [test_widget_custom.htm](../client_js/test_widget_custom.htm): custom style is used as family font and font color is change for all elements, and background color is changed for extended description in citations and publications.
 You can also see the example in the same test page in the official NiMMbus service: https://www.opengis.uab.cat/nimmbus/test_widget_custom.htm
    * [test_widget_corine.htm](../client_js/test_widget_corine.htm): a different style (blue background) is used for extended description in citations and publications, Moreover, some elements have been hidden (guf_purpose, guf_contact_role, guf_date and guf_usage) to obtain shorter descriptions of feedback items.
 You can also see the example in the same test page in the official NiMMbus service: https://www.opengis.uab.cat/nimmbus/test_widget_corine.htm